 The Senior Expert Chemists have always been open to change.
 Since their founding, the structure has been regularly adapted to meet the needs of its members and to address new political and social challenges.
 Working groups have been established, dissolved, or merged.

-Therefore, the next logical step in strategy development was to analyze the SEC structure: In addition to the Board , the SEC Division is currently supported by two working groups for public relations and education/vocational training.
+Therefore, the next logical step in strategy development was to analyze the SEC structure: Alongside the Board , the SEC Division was supported until 2025 by two working groups for public relations and education/vocational training.
 The members of these working groups form a vibrant community and inspire one another.
-The goal is to raise the profile of chemically relevant topics in our society.
-This will be maintained and further strengthened in the revised structure.
+Their goal is to raise the profile of chemically relevant topics in our society.
+This will be maintained and further strengthened in the updated structure.

 The SECs aim to support the GDCh's strategy, while simultaneously addressing new topics and collaborating with other GDCh Divisions and working groups.
-They intend to establish contacts and develop joint projects.
-Key objectives for further development include a broader range of topics and attracting new members to increase their commitment, enabling them to address all projects effectively.
+They seek to establish contacts and develop joint projects.
+Key objectives for further development include a broader range of topics and the continuous recruitment of young talent to foster greater engagement, enabling them to address all projects effectively.

 The barrier to participation for all SEC members should be lowered.
 The new structure must allow for flexible work on time-limited projects in collaboration with other GDCh Divisions .
 This will be easier to achieve in smaller, more agile working groups than in the two existing large working groups.
 The positive experiences with pragmatic, small Online meetings on the projects "Chemistry Studies Back Then," "Branding and Strategy," and "Social Media Posts for Events," as well as the newsletter team, have encouraged us to pursue this approach.